A Blaschke-Santal\'o inequality for unconditional log-concave measures: Abstract

 \section{Abstract}

-The Blaschke-Santal\'o inequality states that the volume product $|K| \cdot |K^o|$ of a symmetric convex body $K \subset \R^n$ is maximized by the standard Euclidean unit-ball.
+The Blaschke-Santal\'o inequality states that the volume product $|K| \cdot |K^\circ|$ of a symmetric convex body $K \subset \R^n$ is maximized by the standard Euclidean unit-ball.
 Cordero-Erausquin asked whether the inequality remains true for all even log-concave measures.
-We verify that the inequality is true for all unconditional log-concave measures.
+We briefly survey the literature around this question and provide details for the known fact that the inequality holds true for all unconditional log-concave measures.